At AIDS Walk Delaware 2022, organizers raise awareness and offer monkeypox vaccines

 “[Monkeypox] is greatly affecting gay men or men who have sex with men,” Beckley said.
 “The same way that we were here at the beginning of the AIDS epidemic and the HIV virus, we should step up and see what we can do for the community by providing the vaccine at our walk.”

-Spencer Love, 23, from Wilmington, walked Saturday morning in his city to support his community, family, and friends that have been impacted by the stigma of HIV/AIDS.
+Spencer Love, 23, from Wilmington, walked Saturday morning in his city to support his community, family and friends who have been impacted by the stigma of HIV/AIDS.

 He added that he is thankful to scientific breakthroughs, since HIV is no longer a death sentence.